Malta Flag

 Official flag of Malta

-Quick Facts About Malta and Malta Flag
+Quick Facts About Malta and flag of Malta

 Adopted: